oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/README.md

 * The resulting images will contain the Oracle Grid Infrastructure Binaries and Oracle RAC Database binaries.
 * If you are behind a proxy, you need to set the http_proxy or https_proxy environment variable based on your environment before building the image.

-## Section 3: Creating the Docker GI and RAC Container
+## Section 3: Creating the GI and RAC Container

 All containers will share a host file for name resolution.
 The shared hostfile must be available to all containers.
 Create the shared host file (if it doesn't exist) at `/opt/containers/rac_host_file`: